MagnaXSoftware/add-ca-certificates/README.md

     add-ca-certificates [--bundle path-to-the-bundle] [--local-path path/to/the/locally/trusted/certificates]

-The first time that `add-ca-certificates` run, it may re-order the certificates already present in the bundle, as the ordering used internally might not match with the previously used ordering.
+The first time that `add-ca-certificates` runs, it may re-order the certificates already present in the bundle, as the ordering used internally might not match with the previously used ordering.